JohnLindahlTech/pass-bokning/README.md

 > Format: `yyy-mm-dd`

+### Offset start
+Use the `offsetStart` if you do need a couple of days to be able to plan.
+If you set the value to `0` (default) same day bookings are allowed. `1` would mean that you can book 1 day after the execution of the script.

 ### Persons
 Provide `persons` as an list of all the people you want to book a passport for at the same time.